Svaught598/WetLabApp/README.md

 Some features that may be useful/interesting to complete:
 - automatic calculation of molecular weight based on chemical formula in CRUD display
+- history of last 5 - 10 calculations for each screen
 - incorporating PubChem API

 ## Old Project